sandropaganotti-zz/ruby_spell_doctory/README.md

 * *for usage:* You need to change config/hunspell.yml in accordion to your dictionaries path.
 * *for test:*  You need also to change config/hunspell.yml.
-* *for both:*  You need to set the Hunspell::LibraryPath constants pointing to your library url
+* *for both:*  You need to set the Hunspell::LIBRARY_PATH constants pointing to your library url

 Test
 ----